Quellen - Anwendungshinweise

 Related Products: Cytation 5 Multi-Detektions-Reader für Cell Imagig

 October 31, 2014

-Using Color Brightfield Imaging with the Cytation™ 5 to Image Fixed and Stained Tissue
+Using Color Brightfield Imaging with the Cytation 5 to Image Fixed and Stained Tissue

-Figure 1.
-Hematoxylin and Eosin stained normal human small intestine tissue.
+Figure 1. .
+Hematoxylin and eosin-stained normal human small intestine tissue.

-Conversely, the anionic Eosin Y will bind to positively charged groups on proteins, such as amino groups.
-Lysine residues, for example have and ε-amino group with pKa’s in the range of 10, such that they will remain as positive ions throughout the staining process (Figure 3).
+Figure 2.
+Hematoxylin (hematin) binding to DNA in the cell nucleus.Conversely, the anionic eosin Y will bind to positively charged groups on proteins, such as amino groups.
+Lysine residues, for example, have and ε-amino group with pKa’s in the range of 10, such that they will remain as positive ions throughout the staining process (Figure 3).

 Figure 3.
 Structure of the dianion, Eosin Y used in H&E staining.